candourpro/website/src/docs/converters/create-new.md

     Your app here

     <Text fontSize={2}>
-      Size style values will be converted with fluidSteps converter
+      Size style values will be converted with fluid steps converter
     </Text>

     <Text colorRaddish>